-In recent years, planar structures or printed antennas have attracted much attention due to the set of benefits including simple structure, low profile, easy integration with Monolithic Microwave Integrated Circuits (MMICs), and ease of fabrication.
+In recent years, planar structures or printed antennas have attracted much attention due to the set of benefits including simple structure, low profile. integration with monolithic easy microwave integrated circuits (MMICs), and ease of fabrication.
 In spite of all these advantages, the narrow impedance bandwidth is one of the main challenges of antenna design.
 Newly, various techniques have been proposed to overcome the narrow bandwidth of these antennas.
-A big number of antennas with different structures have been experimentally characterized; which a patch of this type of reported antennas has different shapes, such as rectangular, Disc, triangle and oval forms [1-5].
-There are many techniques that contain changes in configuration and geometry of patch, feed line, and ground structure, which is introduced as the most important of all to enhance the bandwidth and access to UWB bandwidth [6-71.
-On the other hand, the frequency range for UWB systems between 3.1 and 10.6 GHz will end up interfering with the existing wireless communication systems, such as the Wireless Local Area Network (WLAN) for IEEE 802.11a operating at 5.15-5.35 and 5.725-5.825 GHz, the IEEE 802.16 WiMAX system at 3.3-3.69, 5.25-5.85 GHz: therefore, the UWB antenna with a band-stop performance is needed.
-For this goal, different techniques with single, dual, and multiple notch functions have been recently reported [8-12].
-In this paper, a novel rectangle-like slot antenna with wide impedance bandwidth and dual band-notched characteristic is proposed.
+A big number of antennas with different structures have been experimentally characterized which patch of this type of reported antennas has different shapes such as rectangular, Disc, triangle and oval forms [1-2].
+There are many techniques that contain changes in configuration and geometry of patch, feed line, and ground structure which is introduced as the most important of all to enhance the bandwidth and access to UWB bandwidth [3-4].
+On the other hand, the frequency range for UWB systems between 3.1 and 10.6 GHz will end up interfering to the existing wireless communication systems, such as the wireless local area network (WLAN) for IEEE 802.11a operating at 5.15-5.35 and 5.725-5.825 GHz, the IEEE 802.16 WiMAX system at 3.3-3.69, 5.25-5.85 GHz; therefore, the UWB antenna with a band-stop performance is needed.
+For this goal, different techniques with single, dual, and multiple notch functions have been recently reported [5-6].
+In this paper, a novel rectangle-like slot antenna with wide impedance bandwidth and dual bandnotched characteristic is proposed.
 By employing both triangle-shaped coupling element and an inverted L-shaped strip, dual band-notch function can be achieved at the central frequencies 3.5 and 5.5 GHz.